codesH-himanshi/PdfTastic/README.md

 2. Assign order numbers to images or delete unwanted ones.
 3. Click **Generate PDF** and wait for the preview.
 4. Download or preview the generated PDF.

-## Contributing
-Feel free to submit issues or pull requests if you'd like to improve the project.